Common Mistakes You Must Avoid Making When Applying for a Loan Against Property_Banner_WC

 Not Considering Processing Fee and Prepayment Penalty Charges While Assessing the Cost of Borrowing

-The processing fee for loans against property varies between 1% and 3% of the total loan amount.
+The processing fee for loans against property can go up to 7% of the loan amount, along with GST as applicable.
 Since loans against property are big-ticket loans, the processing fee turns out to be a major expense that increases the cost of borrowing.
 Most borrowers do not consider the loan processing fee while calculating the total cost of borrowing.

 Similarly, borrowers also do not inquire about prepayment and foreclosure charges while taking a loan against property.
 Prepayment penalties or foreclosure charges are the fees one must pay if one decides to close their loan before the stipulated time.
 Borrowers must talk to their lenders and get clarity on these fees and charges before accepting the loan agreement.